TungstenAutomationLabs/Plan-Act-Pattern/README.md

 | TA Base URL | Web Service |
 | AgentWorktype | Worktype |

+> **Package note:** `MDcleaner.dll` is included in the package for markdown cleanup and formatting utilities.
+The `Strip MD formatting` `.NET` activity uses the `MDcleaner.Utils.StripMarkdownCodeBlock` method to remove markdown code block formatting.

 > ⚠️ **After importing:** Update the **TA Base URL** web service to point to your TotalAgility environment, and review the **Agent Tool Registry** global variable to register the tools and worker agents available in your environment.

 ### How It Works